 To delete a remote branch we can do the same thing, but instead of right clicking on our local branch we expand the remotes tree in the left part of the dialog and then locate the remote branch.

+Branch example

+In the example below 2 branches were created, both users worked on their branch in insolation making multiple check-ins.
+After the work is completed the branch is merged in to master and deleted.

+Without branches merge operations are more frequent and care must be taken to avoid causing problems in the others persons work.

 Typical process for software development